 The furnace blends multifaceted mechanical and technical components, which are prone to get damaged with the slightest of provocation.
 Some furnace problems could be significant and demanding, while others are small.
-However, if we are talking of water leaking from furnace when heat is on, it’s something you don’t want to neglect, even for a minute.
+You don’t want to neglect what causes of water leaking from furnace when heat is on.

-So many things can go wrong when the furnace starts leaking, and I’m sure you wouldn’t want to be a victim of the perilous outcome.
+So many things can go wrong when the furnace starts leaking, and you wouldn’t want to be a victim of the risky outcome.

 Why Does My Furnace Leak When in Use?

 A furnace doesn’t leak for the sake of it.
-It leaks when something bigger than you could imagine is wrong.
-The following are leading reasons your furnace may start leaking when you power it on.
+It leaks when something bigger problem is wrong.
+The following are some of the main reasons your furnace may start leaking when you turn the heat on.

 If your furnace leaks, it’s probably an issue with condensation.
 Modern high-efficiency furnaces operate at high efficient levels, thanks to the dual heat exchangers.
-As the heat exchangers heat and release condensation, which is transferred to your home through pipes and floor drains, a lot can happen along the way.
+As the heat exchangers heat and release condensation, which is transferred to your home through floor drains and pipes, many can happen along the way.